 - Well-Written Copy: Attract and maintain visitors with language that is action and value oriented; meaning it includes a call to action and how visitors will benefit from you or your brand.
 This will help you set up further communication.
 Furthermore, keep the page short and to the point.
 People don’t want to spend a lot of time filling out forms.

-With that in mind, are here the 25 best ‘Contact Us’ pages online that could give you some inspiration.
+With that in mind, are here the 25 best ‘Contact Us’ pages online to give you some inspiration.

 We were immediately fans of the lighthearted nature of this contact page from digital marketing group Mostly Serious – a fitting brand name as well.
 But, don’t let the informal vibe of the page fool you.
 The page still manages to get down to business by providing an area for you to explain the project and budget you have in mind.
 We also like that the company only asks for your name and email.
 Keeping the amount of fields to fill out at a minimal is a great technique for enticing people to sign-up.